 Data Science courses, based on the Data Science Standards of Learning, may be offered as a semester (1⁄2 credit) or year-long (1 credit) in mathematics toward graduation starting in 2022-2023.
-Upon final approval, Data Science will be brought to the Board as an addition to the Board of Education Approved Courses to Satisfy Graduation Requirements for the Standard, Advanced Studies, and Modified Standard Diplomas in Virginia Public Schools document.
+Upon final approval, Data Science will be added as an approved course to the Board of Education Approved Courses to Satisfy Graduation Requirements for the Standards, Advanced Studies, and Modified Standard Diplomas in Virginia Public Schools document.
 Locally-developed courses based on the Data Science SOL will be considered at or above the level of Algebra II.
 There will be no assumed prior knowledge of computer science or coding prior to taking a course based on the Data Science Standards of Learning.
 The VDOE will support school divisions in making local decisions about prerequisite courses and possible course trajectories.
 Teachers for this course must be certified in Mathematics (3100), Computer Science (2004), or Computer Science Specialist (3010).